iptv2025tx/m3u-combine/README.md

 ## ⭐ PLAYLISTS

 UPDATE:
+02/26/26 Removed PlutoUS
 02/24/26 New 11 streams
 02/06/26 7 Streams in Total

 ▶️ One big playlist with EPG included.
 If EPG is incorrect please place an issue.

+Heads up everyone – Pluto TV rolled out some config changes on their end, which broke PlutoUS playlist.
+I've had to remove it for now until they (or a workaround) fixes it.
+Sorry for the inconvenience, stay tuned!

 M3U: https://raw.githubusercontent.com/iptv2025tx/Combined/refs/heads/main/combined_playlist.m3u